Network Address Translation (NAT)

 Network address translation (NAT) is a mechanism that allows several devices on a local network to share a single public IP address while maintaining their own distinct private IP addresses.

-This is made possible by NAT, which translates network devices' private IP addresses to their public IP addresses so they can communicate with each other over the internet.
+NAT translates network devices’ private IP addresses to their public IP addresses so they can communicate with each other over the internet.
 With NAT, data packets can be easily delivered and received by the intended devices without the need for a large number of unique public IP addresses on a single private network.

 Network address translation is used in most home routers, but it also has other applications.
 Due to cost and security concerns, even very large private network organizations choose to have their entire internal network share a single IP address.

 Note: The most typical use of it is not limited to translating private addresses to public ones.
 In addition to translating addresses across private networks, it can also translate addresses between public to public.

 Setting up the network router or NAT firewall is the first step in making it function.
 The Interface that the router has worked as a link between the local and global network.

 To access the internet, the router translates the internal network address into a globally unique IP address, and vice versa when switching from an external network to an internal one.

 To understand how it works, let’s take an example: